Explore This Treatment Program

 Research is an important component of the Mass General CMT Center.
-Through collaboration with the Inherited Neuropathies Consortium, we aim to bring along investigators to advance the understanding, diagnosis, and treatment of inherited neuropathies.
-Patients at the CMT Center will have the opportunity to participate in the most current research endeavors.
+Through collaboration with the Inherited Neuropathies Consortium, we aim to train research investigators and advance the understanding, diagnosis, and treatment of inherited neuropathies.
+Patients at the CMT Center will have the opportunity to participate in the most current research endeavors, including:

 Patient Gateway provides secure online access to your health information whenever you need it.
 Check upcoming appointments, communicate with your doctor’s office, review medications and pay medical bills—all seamlessly online 24/7.